Bumblebee cosmology: Tests using distance- and time-redshift probes: Results and Discussion

+Figure \ref{fig:prediction} presents all four observational data sets individually, over-plotted with the best model predictions jointly constrained by all four data sets for the two bumblebee models---one allowing spatial curvature and the other assuming a flat universe---and the $\Lambda$CDM model.
+We note that the best-fit predictions to each individual probe are made using maximum a posteriori (MAP) point parameters of the joint posterior distribution that is constrained using all four probes together.
+As can be seen, for all three models, the best model predictions in general provide a good fit to all four probes.

-With a reduced $\chi^2$ value of $\sim 0.5$, the bumblebee models provide sufficiently good fits to the data.
+The reduced $\chi^2$ values for different models are presented in Table \ref{tab:model_comparison}.
+With a reduced $\chi^2$ value of $0.4-0.5$, the bumblebee models provide sufficiently good fits to the data.
 In the case of the curved bumblebee model in particular, the results show that all four probes jointly favor an open bumblebee universe with a curvature parameter $\Omega_{{\mathcal K}0} \sim 0.13$.
 It is worth noting that to date there is no strong and direct evidence suggesting a non-trivial topology for our universe.
 While standard inflation predicts $\Omega_{{\mathcal K}0} = 0$, modified inflationary scenarios like ``open inflation'' allow for $\Omega_{{\mathcal K}0} >0$.
-In the open inflation model, a significantly sub-unity density parameter is naturally explained, supporting the possibility of a non-flat universe (\citealt{1995PhRvD..52.5538B, 1998PhRvD..58h3514L}).
+In the open inflation model, a significantly sub-unity density parameter is naturally explained, supporting the possibility of a non-flat universe (\citep{1995PhRvD..52.5538B, 1998PhRvD..58h3514L}).

 The fitting results suggest that $\Omega_{V_1} \sim 72\%$ and 63\% in the flat and curved bumblebee models, respectively.
 Comparing to the $\Lambda\text{CDM}$ model, the bumblebee parameter $\Omega_{V_1}$ can be interpreted as the equivalent of dark energy, which is estimated to be $\sim 70\%$ in $\Lambda\text{CDM}$.
-The evolution index ($2-\alpha$) for the term $1-\Omega_{V_1}-\Omega_{{\mathcal K}0}$ (see Equation~\rf{hubblerelation}) is constrained to be 3.14 and 3.15 for the flat and curved bumblebee universes, respectively.
+The evolution index ($2-\alpha$) for the term $1-\Omega_{V_1}-\Omega_{{\mathcal K}0}$ (see Eq.~\rf{hubblerelation}) is constrained to be 3.14 and 3.15 for the flat and curved bumblebee universes, respectively.
 In comparison, this term is equivalent to the sum of the matter and radiation densities in $\Lambda\text{CDM}$, which evolve with a slope of 3 and 4, respectively.
 It is interesting to notice the closeness in these model parameters between the bumblebee cosmology and $\Lambda$CDM.
 We attribute the good performance of the bumblebee models to its close resemblance in their behavior to $\Lambda$CDM.